This is not a how-to. This is a lesson I learned as I grew up.

 My son and I were talking over dinner about parenthood.

 “My friend’s mom was acting so immature.
 She’s showing my friend that she’s still angry – like making dabog (muttering, yelling, slamming things down).
 When you’re angry and upset, you don’t have to show it all the time,” he said.

 “Yes, they talked yesterday.
 The mom just wants the daughter to know that she’s still upset about the situation by doing these things,” he said.

 “Not everybody handles anger well.
-Only a few people know how to be angry at a situation, but not at their child.
-Also, not every body handles their anger well,” I said.
+Only a few people know how to be angry at a situation, but not at their child,” I said.

 “Well she’s doing a good job of alienating her daughter,” my son said.